All images © by Roberto Piperno, owner of the domain. Write to firstname.lastname@example.org.

 Bernini used to say that when he had to design a male figure he always started by drawing a sketch of Hermes del Belvedere, an ancient statue portraying a young man.
 For the beard of the Nile however he most likely started by drawing a sketch of Michelangelo's Moses.
 Learn why the Nile covers its head.

 The seven animals associated to the rivers add life to the fountain

 The reaction of the Romans to this new fountain was not that enthusiastic according to Pasquino:

 Fontana del Moro

-During the pontificate of Pope Gregory XIII (1572-85) three fountains were built in Piazza Navona to serve the needs of the fruit and vegetable market.
-That on the southern side was designed by Giacomo della Porta and it was decorated with tritons, masks, dolphins and dragons (the heraldic symbol of the pope).
+The fountain on the southern side was designed by Giacomo della Porta and it was decorated with tritons, masks, dolphins and dragons, the heraldic symbol of Pope Gregory XIII.

-In 1653 Pope Innocent X asked Gian Lorenzo Bernini to improve the appearance of the fountain.
-Bernini designed a naked man standing on a conch and holding a dolphin by its tail; the statue was actually sculpted by Antonio Mari, a scholar of Bernini.
+In 1653 Pope Innocent X asked Bernini to improve the appearance of the fountain.
+Bernini designed a naked man standing on a conch shell and holding a dolphin by its tail; it was designed in a way that it is interesting to watch it from all sides.
+The statue was actually sculptured by Antonio Mari, an assistant to Bernini.
 Because of its facial features, the statue was called il Moro (the Moor) and eventually the name was used to designate the whole fountain.

 The decoration of the third fountain was not added until 1878 and for once it is an addition in line with the general context.
 The central statue is a work by Antonio Della Bitta, whereas the groups surrounding it are by Gregorio Zappala.